0xSolanaceae/proXXy/README.md

 ## Support

 Need help and can't get it to run correctly?
-Open an issue or contact me on discord at https://atropa-solanaceae.github.io/
+Open an issue or contact me [here](https://atropa-solanaceae.github.io/)

 ---